Nellie McClung: Career

 McClung campaigned for the Manitoba Liberal Party in both the 1914 and 1915 general elections.
 The McClungs moved to Edmonton, Alberta, after Wesley was offered a promotion.
 The Liberal Party won the 1915 election in a landslide, and Manitoba became the first province in Canada to grant women the right to vote in January 1916 under the new Liberal government, exactly two years after the Political Equality League had petitioned Premier Roblin.

 In Alberta, McClung continued to fight for temperance, healthcare, and women's rights.
 In the 1921 general election, she was elected to the Legislative Assembly of Alberta for the constituency of Edmonton as a member of the Liberal Party.
 McClung was one of two women who were elected, the other being Irene Parlby, a member of the United Farmers.
 The United Farmers of Alberta formed the government, with 38 out of the possible 61 seats.
 McClung often broke ranks with the Liberal Party to support the more socially progressive United Farmers' legislation, working with Parlby on resolutions that benefitted women.
 McClung ran for office again in the 1926 general election for the constituency of Calgary, but lost by 60 votes.

 McClung was one of five women, along with Irene Parlby, Henrietta Muir Edwards, Emily Murphy, and Louise McKinney, who put forward a petition in 1927 to clarify the term "persons" in the British North America Act 1867, and determine the eligibility of women to serve in the Senate of Canada.
-The case, called Edwards v Canada (also known as the Persons Case), was taken to the Supreme Court of Canada, which ruled that women were not "qualified persons" and thus were ineligible to serve in the Senate.
+The case called Edwards v Canada (also known as the Persons Case), was taken to the Supreme Court of Canada, which ruled that women were not "qualified persons" and thus were ineligible to serve in the Senate.
 The ruling was appealed to the Judicial Committee of the Privy Council, which at that time was Canada's highest court.
 In 1929, the Judicial Committee overturned the Supreme Court's decision, and the first woman, Cairine Wilson, was appointed to the Senate the following year.

 McClung was appointed to the board of the Canadian Broadcasting Corporation (CBC) in 1936 by Prime Minister William Lyon Mackenzie King, the first woman to serve on its board.
 King invited her in 1938 to serve as a delegate to the League of Nations in Geneva.
 McClung felt that the League was "bogged down by purposeless disputation and empty speeches", and that many delegates cared more about getting credit than working towards a meaningful goal.

 Later life and death

 McClung moved to Victoria, British Columbia, in 1933, where she lived for the remainder of her life.
 Her health deteriorated throughout the late 1930s, and she suffered a heart attack in 1940 while attending a CBC board meeting in Ottawa, which made it difficult to travel.
 She continued contributing to the board through correspondence until her resignation in 1942.
 She published the second volume of her autobiography, The Stream Runs Fast, in 1945.
-McClung died on 1 September 1951, at the age of 77.
+McClung died on 1 September 1951, at age 77, and was interred at the Royal Oak Burying Park.